-So you are going to sit down with an advisor/agent for the first time?
+So you are going to talk with an advisor/agent for the first time?
 Whether it is DaveLife or another firm, here is some guidance on the process…

 What to Expect From the Agent